 To influence visitors, you must gain their trust.
 And people will trust you if you look professional.
 But a free website won’t help you with this.
 For one thing, your site will likely be littered with ads, which free web hosts use to earn money.
-Ads range in size and appearance, but they have two things in common: they annoy visitors and they make your website look unprofessional.
+Ads range in size and appearance, but they have two things in common: they annoy visitors and make your website look unprofessional.

 Then there’s the domain name.
 With a free website, you won’t get one.
 Your website’s address will be combined with the host’s address.
 So instead of something like, “best-antique-gold.com,” you’ll get “web-host-provider.com/best-antique-gold.”
 Which looks more professional?